BestTimesToVisit.com Logo

 Uber/Cabify

 Ride-hailing apps Uber and Cabify are readily available in San José and offer a convenient way to travel around the city.
-They are particularly useful for late-night travel or reaching areas not well-served by public transport.
+They are especially useful at night or for traveling to areas not well-served by public transport.
 Prices vary depending on distance and demand.

-Cost:Expect to pay around $10-$20 for trips within the city center.
+Cost:Expect to pay around $10-$20 for a trip within the city center, more for longer distances.
 Surge pricing applies during peak hours.

 Tip:Always confirm the price with the driver before starting your journey.
-Download the apps beforehand to avoid data roaming charges.
+Download the apps beforehand; ensure your phone has sufficient data or use offline maps for navigation.
 Be aware of traffic, especially during rush hour (7-9 am and 5-7 pm).

 Public Buses (Buses Públicos)